Academic Catalog

 Individual Student Appointments

-Professional academic advisors in the Center work with online and on-campus freshmen, sophomores, undeclared, readmitted, transfer, and special students to explore their interests, skills, and values as they complete their university studies coursework, program admission requirements, prerequisites, and declare a major.
+Professional academic advisors in the Center work with online and on-campus first year, sophomores, undeclared, readmitted, transfer, and special students to explore their interests, skills, and values as they complete their General Education coursework, program admission requirements, prerequisites, and declare a major.

 Advisor Assignments

 The Center manages primary and secondary advisor assignments for all undergraduate students.
-Students can find their advisor assignment in their E-Hive Student Center.
-Students who see "Assigned, Staff" for their advisor assignment should contact the Center.
+Students can find their advisor assignment in E-Hive or Navigate.
+Students who see "Assigned, Staff" for their advisor assignment should contact advise@uwsuper.edu.

 Administering Major, Minor, Degree, Catalog Year, and Advisor Changes